Livermorium: Unconfirmed discovery claims

 The following year, they published a retraction after researchers at other laboratories were unable to duplicate the results and the Berkeley lab itself was unable to duplicate them as well.
 In June 2002, the director of the lab announced that the original claim of the discovery of these two elements had been based on data fabricated by principal author Victor Ninov.
+The isotope 289Lv was finally discovered in 2024 at the JINR.

 Discovery

 Livermorium was first synthesized on July 19, 2000, when scientists at Dubna (JINR) bombarded a curium-248 target with accelerated calcium-48 ions.
 A single atom was detected, decaying by alpha emission with decay energy 10.54 MeV to an isotope of flerovium.
 The results were published in December 2000.